 - Agile is expensive

 - Agile requires full-team buy-in

-In actuality, the financial risks associated with Waterfall or other traditional development methods are far higher.
+In actuality, the long term financial risks associated with Waterfall or other traditional development methods are far higher.

 This is because Agile ensures that teams evolve the project as more discoveries are made, responding to new information rather than sticking to an inflexible plan.
 This more fluid approach eliminates backtracking.
 Particularly in software development, backtracking can become needlessly expensive.